-Jamaica is a hotspot for tourists, drawing an average of 4.3 million people to this part of the Caribbean every year.
-Spanning 10,990 square kilometres, the island draws people in with its laid back atmosphere, sandy beaches, tropical weather, all-inclusive resorts, rich culture, lively music, and varied geography.
+Jamaica is a hotspot for tourists, one of the best Caribbean islands drawing in an average of 4.3 million people to this part of the Caribbean every year.
+Spanning 10,990 square kilometers, the island draws people in with its laid back atmosphere, sandy beaches, tropical weather, all-inclusive resorts, rich culture, lively music, and varied geography.
 Plus, it doesn’t cost a lot of money to travel to and take a vacation in this area!
 But there’s much more to this country than what tourists see and experience!
 So here are 10 fun facts about Jamaica that you probably didn’t know before!

 The original inhabitants of Jamaica, the Arawak, grew corn and yams.
 Today, the major crops of Jamaica include sugar cane, bananas, and mangoes.
 None of these crops are native to the island; they were imported to the island at varying times in the island’s history.
 Coconut Palms, breadfruit, and bamboo were also imported to the island.

-Jamaica was the first Caribbean nation to gain independence iIn 1962.
-After years of internal self-government, Jamaica became an independent nation, but chose to remain a member of the British Commonwealth.
+Jamaica was the first Caribbean nation to gain independence in 1962.
+After years of internal self-government, Jamaica became an independent nation but chose to remain a member of the British Commonwealth.
 Similar to Canada, Queen Elizabeth II remains the Queen of Jamaica but by tradition, and not practice, only.
 The country is primarily English speaking, though Jamaican Patois is a very popular dialect as well.

 Surprise, surprise!
 Rum is the national drink of Jamaica.
 Here, rum is mixed with just about any other beverage, including classic cocktails like daiquiris, piña coladas, dark ‘n’ stormys, and mojitos.
 Try rum and coconut water for a refreshing island drink.